The following item has been added to your shopping cart:

 * Subtotal does not include shipping, discounts or taxes

 Need help choosing the SousVide Supreme® water oven that is right for you?
 Consult our comparison chart for the answer.
 Learn more»

-For a limited time, the Easy Sous Vide Cookbook can be yours free!
+For a limited time, the Sous Vide Meat Cookbook can be yours free!
 Valued at $14.95.
-Get yours now»
+Get yours now!

 New Recipe!
-Sous Vide Hot Sauce!
+48 Hour Short Ribs with Pomegranate Sauce!
 Learn how»

 Check out a sampling of media coverage the SousVide Supreme has received.
 Read more»

 Help for busy moms from UK Blogger Rebecca Gwynne!
 Read Interview»

 the perfect gift!
 Buy now»